On the Weight Spectrum of Rate-Compatible Polar Codes: Number of minimum-weight codewords in the bit-reversal shortened polar codes

 \end{proof}

-\begin{remark} From Lemma \ref{lemma1}, for a degree-$r$ polynomial $f$, when $i$-$th$ bit $g$ is shortened, the polynomials in $T(f)$ are removed from the code if and only if $g$ is a factor of $f$, and the number of removed polynomials is always $\lambda_f/2^r$.
+\begin{remark} From Lemma \ref{lemma1}, for a degree-$r$ polynomial $f$, when the monomial $g$ is shortened, the polynomials in $T(f)$ are removed from the code if and only if $g$ is a factor of $f$, and the number of removed polynomials is always $\lambda_f/2^r$.

-For example, when $N=32$, $f=x_3x_5$, the polynomials in $T(f)$ are removed when monomials $1, x_5, x_3$ are shortened, and the remaining number after each shortening step is $96, 64, 32$ respectively. \end{remark}
+For example, when $N=32$, $f=x_3x_5$, the polynomials in $T(f)$ are removed when monomials $1, x_5, x_3$ are shortened, and the remaining number of polynomials after each shortening step is $96, 64, 32$, respectively. \end{remark}

-The number of minimum-weight codewords in bit-reversal shortened polar code immediately follows from Lemma \ref{lemma1}.
+The number of minimum-weight codewords in bit-reversal shortened polar codes immediately follows from Lemma \ref{lemma1}.